Difficulty

 Under 2 hours

-Ratchet Strap Basics
+Ratcheting Strap Basics

-- In addition to the ratchet housing, tie-down straps usually include hooks, rings or other connectors for different attachment needs.
+- In addition to the ratchet housing, tie-down straps usually include hooks, rings or other connectors and accessories for different attachment needs.
 For example, some are designed to hook to a built-in attachment point in a cargo carrier or in the bed of a truck.
 Select a ratchet strap and accessories based on its intended use.

 - Inspect straps before use, especially ones with older polyester.
-Replace straps that appear torn, frayed, or mildewed.
+Replace straps that appear torn, frayed or mildewed.
 If your ratchet straps are showing wear and tear, it’s time to buy new ones.

 - Before tying down your cargo, check the load limits of the ratchet straps.
 Different sizes and types of tie-down straps have specific break strengths and working load limits.
 Be sure to match the appropriate strap to the cargo or gear.
 If the item is too heavy and exceeds the load limit, the strap may fail.
 Some of the most common ratchet straps are the 2-inch size.

 - Be aware of the weight limits of your vehicle, cargo carrier or roof rack as you prepare to load the cargo.
 Putting too much weight in a truck bed or other vehicle can damage it.
-An overloaded truck or car is also harder to control, making you more likely to wreck.
+An overloaded truck or car is also harder to control, making you more likely to get in a wreck.

 Tip: If the strap has not been used in a long time, a light spray of penetrating oil can ensure the parts move more smoothly.